szvest/obsidian-wikipedia-link-preview/README.md

 - **Automatic Previews:** Automatically generates previews for links matching the pattern `[https://en.wikipedia.org/wiki/][Article Title]`.
 When you hover over such links, a popup will display the article's summary and featured image (if available).

-- **Customizable Styling:** Users can customize the appearance of the previews through CSS, allowing for a personalized look that fits their workflow.

-- **Responsive Design:** The preview adapts to various screen sizes, ensuring a consistent user experience across devices, whether on desktop or mobile.

 - **Image Support:** Displays the featured image from the Wikipedia article, enhancing the visual context of the preview.

 - **Easy Installation:** Quick setup process to integrate seamlessly into your existing Obsidian environment.